Tuber magnatum

+Description

+Fruiting in autumn, they can reach 12 cm diameter and 500 g, though are usually much smaller.
+The flesh is pale cream or brown with white marbling.

 Distribution

 It is found mainly in the Langhe and Montferrat areas of the Piedmont region in northern Italy and, most famously, in the countryside around the cities of Alba and Asti.
 Acqualagna, in the northern part of the Marche near Urbino is another center for the production and commercialization of white truffles, and its annual festival is one of the most important in Italy.
+They can also be found in Molise, Abruzzo and in the hills around San Miniato, in Tuscany.

+White truffles have also been found in Croatia (Istria, Motovun forest along the Mirna river), in the Ticino and Geneva cantons of Switzerland, in south-east France, in Sicily, Hungary, Serbia, Slovenia (along the Dragonja and Rizana river), Greece, and in Thailand.

 In recent years, the search for truffles became very popular in Bosnia and Herzegovina.
 Especially abundant occurrence is recorded in the regions of Vlašić, Lisina and Kozara, and lately, after discovery of its presence, in the western part of the Herzegovina region, around the village of Služanj and the town of Čitluk.
-Plans for cultivation are already taking shape, with foreign companies, considering the country's adequate climate, investing in local agriculture.